nlfiedler/zorigami/NOTES.md

 #### Garbage Collection

 * Automatic garbage collection:
-    - Find trees that are no longer referenced
+    - Remove tree and file records that are no longer referenced
     - Find pack files that are no longer referenced
-    - Remove the pack files from the remote side
+    - Remove the pack files from the remote side, delete the record
-    - Remove unreachable tree records
-    - Find `pending` pack records and remove remote file
+    - Find old `pending` pack records and remove remote file
 * Aggressive garbage collection
     - Retrieve pack files, remove stale entries, repack, upload
     - Remove the old pack files from the remote side